It's never too late to not grow up.

 Written by Stephanie Thoreson, Ashlee Jordan Pryor-Pitluk, Adam Protextor, Nathan Sowell, and Devon Coleman

 Starring Kenah Benefield, Ryan Darbonne, Haley Alea Erickson, Yamina Khouane, Adam Protextor, and Stephanie Thoreson

 I promise this will all be funny later.

 From a nicotine-deprived astronaut to a jilted wedding guest, Stephanie Thoreson's second solo endeavor Fishbowl is a character-driven show about women on the edge.
 Through a simple, stripped-down anthology of scenes, Thoreson continues to explore the same bittersweetly comic territory of her debut one-woman show Shattered Dreams, with a follow-up that's at once more grounded and more absurd, and ultimately more interested in getting inside its characters' heads than inside their world.
 Told in minimalist monologues and set pieces, Fishbowl zooms in on one terrible moment from each of its characters' lives, walking the fine line between comedy and tragedy that can be best be described as "been there."

-Fishbowl ran as a featured ColdTowne Theater mainstage and partnered with Capital Area Counseling and the Yeah, But Are You Happy? podcast to provide on-site mental health resources to attendees.
-Fishbowl premiered to two full houses at Fallout Theater in March 2019 and played as part of Austin Sketch Fest's 2019 lineup.
+After premiering to two full houses at Fallout Theater in March 2019, Fishbowl played as part of Austin Sketch Fest's 2019 lineup and ran as a featured ColdTowne Theater mainstage, partnering with Capital Area Counseling and the Yeah, But Are You Happy? podcast to provide on-site mental health resources to attendees.

 Directed by Amy Pacheco Jordan | Art Direction by Andie Flores | Produced by Adam Protextor